CNCodes/Bamazon/README.md

 # Bamazon

-mySQL initial hw
-Created a user interface for customers, managers, and supervisors.
-Allowing them to do different tasks such as purchasing an item, or adding stock to the inventory.
+Bamazon is an application that allows a user to choose three types of accounts and lets them perform different actions based on their account type.
+This includes customer, manager and supervisor functions.

+## Prerequisites
+...
+npm install inquirer
+npm install mysql
+...

+## Authors

+Colin Nelson

+## Link

-link to a video of working app https://youtu.be/1bfpypRbIlIS
+Here is a link to a working example of the application https://youtu.be/1bfpypRbIlIS